 GE Diversity: Global Studies and GE: Cultures and Ideas, Taught in English

 Elementary Level - Lecce Summer Program

-Students at the elementary level (1101 and above) who would like to attend a program with a group of students from OSU can obtain up to 9 hours of credit in June and July at the Scuola di Italiano per Stranieri.
+Students at the elementary level (1101 and above) who would like to attend a program with a group of students from OSU can obtain up to 6 hours of credit in the Summer at the Scuola di Italiano per Stranieri.
 Prerequisites for admission are:

 a) a minimum 2.7 cumulative GPA,